nhipqnguyen/Dailly_Stock_Index_Trend_Prediction/README.md

 - Performance of the random forest model with only these two word counts surpasses the baseline model by 0.06, meaning these two features are useful for index change prediction.
 #### Time efficiency:
 The random forest model spent 6.8 minutes on fitting without parameter tuning on the CPU cluster, 2 workers.

+### 3. Building a logistic regression model to predict the stock index trend
+- We wanted to find out if the words in our “rate hike” and “rate cut”’ were useful in predicting whether the stock index went up or down the next day.
+- After cleaning the combined text and storing words in a list for each day, we created two new features, which were the numbers of times the words in our “rate hike” and “rate cut” lists appeared on Reddit that day.
+We called these new features rate_hike_word_count and rate_cut_word_count.
+- We assembled these two features into a vector and performed min-max scaling, then split the data into training (80%) and validation (20%) sets.
+- We fit a logistic regression model to the training data using the following parameters:
+      - Regularization parameter: 0.01
+      - Maximum iteration: 1000
+      - Threshold: 0.55
+      - Fit intercept: True
+- We then used the trained model to predict the validation data set, which resulted in an area under the ROC curve of 0.51.
+This was higher than the result obtained from fitting our initial random forest model.
+It was still not a good result; however, for this type of data which was heavily driven by human behaviors, we did not expect high performance metrics for our first try.
+- We concluded that words that are related to interest rate hike and rate cut could be useful in predicting the next day's stock index trend.
+This was not surprising since traders’ decisions to buy, hold, or sell could be affected by the information they were exposed to on Reddit.
+- Our logistic regression model took 1.63 seconds to train on 1,439 training data points and 1.38 minutes to predict 382 validation data points on CPU cluster, 2 workers.